Originally Published Jan 2005

 cable.
 Wi-Fi is inexpensive and usually very simple to install.
 You take it out of the box – plug it in as instructed – and it works- end of story.
 Well, not quite.

 Unsecured Wi-Fi networks have achieved epidemic proportions.
 Out-of-box, there is NO SECURITY enabled at all for most consumer wireless access points.
 While driving around the local neighborhoods with a Wi-Fi finder one will see an average of 50% of the home wireless networks and about 20% of businesses are wide open to intrusion. (the percentages of unsecured networks has improved greatly in the 6 years since this was written, but any unsecured networks is too many.)
+A firewall provides a necessary level of security, but it is not nearly enough to protect your network from intrusions.

 The most obvious risk is disclosure of confidential information.
 There are tools that can be downloaded from the Internet that will allow monitoring and logging of any Wi-Fi network traffic.
 With a laptop, a wireless card, a cheap antenna and software downloaded from the Internet; anyone with the time and motivation can pull any nearby Wi-Fi signals out of the air and capture them to their hard drive for analysis.